Asset Investigations for Litigation and Recovery

 Private Investigators don’t have the legal authority to access information in financial accounts such as bank accounts, investment accounts, etc. However, with the appropriate access credentials, some investigation agencies may be able to pull credit reports from one or all of the consumer credit reporting agencies.
 Some firms have access to conduct background checks, financial investigations, etc.

-Credit reports will reveal financial liabilities such as mortgages, credit cards, loans, etc. In addition, the report will provide the payment history, which gives an indication of the creditworthiness of the individual or company.
+Credit reports will reveal financial liabilities such as mortgages, credit cards, loans, etc. In addition, the report will provide the payment history, which indicates the individual or company’s creditworthiness.
 However, Private Investigators can’t legally access individual accounts.

 How Much Does an Asset Investigation Cost?

-If the firm is only running an online search through its many databases, it may charge a flat fee.
+If the firm only runs an online search through its many databases, it may charge a flat fee.
 Prices will likely vary between individual and business searches.
-Based on our research, costs range between $150 and $650 for these types of services.
+Our research shows that these services range between $150 and $650.

 Legal Guidelines and Considerations

 Private investigators can only access publicly available information through public records searches.
-Any investigation that a private investigator performs must be in compliance with the Fair Credit Reporting Act and the Gramm-Leach-Bliley Act.
+Any private investigator’s use of credit reporting information must comply with the Fair Credit Reporting Act and the Gramm-Leach-Bliley Act.

 Learn More About Asset Investigation